 Stamatina Yannakourou stressed that, “the crucial issue to negotiate right now is ensuring decent and safe jobs and working conditions.
 I think that the issue of security is at the top of the agenda.”
 Lastly, she emphasized that “employees are now called upon to specialize, re-specialize, and upgrade their skills.
 Continuous retraining and upskilling are required.”
 When asked about who will bear the cost of this, she replied that “the cost cannot be borne by only one party.
 The state certainly has an increased responsibility, as do companies, social partners, and individuals.
 In other words, the cost should be shared among multiple parties.”

-In a prerecorded interview broadcasted during the webcast, Christiana Constantopoulou, Professor of Sociology at Panteion University mentioned that the “guaranteed eight-hour workday, as we knew it, no longer seems to be the rule.
+In a pre-recorded interview broadcasted during the webcast, Christiana Constantopoulou, Professor of Sociology at Panteion University mentioned that the “guaranteed eight-hour workday, as we knew it, no longer seems to be the rule.
 There is a gradual transition towards a dominant ‘work contract’ regime, which directly results in a temporary employee-employer relationship, increased insecurity, and the occasional involvement of employees in their workplace.
 In other words, there is a disengagement.
 Employees do not feel that they identify with their workplace.”
-Discussing workplace synergy between humans and machines, Konstantopoulou argued that, “in order for such synergies to exist, the humans must inevitably obey the programming of the machines.
-This essentially means that there is no possibility of a different conception or execution of the required work and leads to one-dimensional thinking.”
+Discussing workplace synergy between humans and machines, Konstantopoulou argued that, “in order for such synergies to exist, humans must inevitably obey the programming of the machines.
+This essentially means that there is no possibility of a different conception or execution of the required work which leads to one-dimensional thinking.”

 Author and journalist Sven Egil Omdal also gave a virtual interview, during which he discussed the overall effect universal basic income could have on people.
 He said that “knowing that you will never fall beneath a certain economic level makes you a freer person.
 Free to explore your abilities, free to try out ideas and dreams you might have.
 And I think this will be a huge benefit to society.”
-Asked whether implementing it would be feasible, he said, “Society has enough resources to guarantee every citizen a minimum level of economic dignity.
+When asked whether implementing it would be feasible, he said, “Society has enough resources to guarantee every citizen a minimum level of economic dignity.
 The rest is politics.
 This is not a question of financing, but rather of redistributing the resources that are already there.”

 Andrew Zolli, who is helping guide the conversation at the 2021 Conference, introduced some of the topics that will be discussed during the conference, via a brief video.
-Conference information is available at SNF.org/conference.

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers' remarks are made freely, without prior guidance or intervention from the team.